dotnet/android/Documentation/guides/building-apps/build-items.md

 ## AndroidInstallModules

-Specifies the modules which get installed by **bundletool** command when installing app bundles.
+Specifies the modules that get installed by **bundletool** command when installing app bundles.

 This build action was introduced in Xamarin.Android 11.3.